MindscapeHQ/raygun4aspire/README.md

 }
 ```

+The SendInBackground method also contains optional parameters to send tags, custom data, user details and the HttpContext.

+**Tags** is a list of strings that could be used to categorize crash reports.
+**Custom data** is a dictionary of key value pairs for logging richer contextual information that can help further understand the cause of an exception specific to your code.
+**User details** is a RaygunIdentifierMessage object that can be used to capture details about a user impacted by the crash report.
+Make sure to abide by any privacy policies that your company follows when logging such information.
+The identifier you set here could instead be an internal database Id, or even just a unique guid to at least gauge how many users are impacted by an exception.
+**HttpContext** will cause request and response information to be included in the crash report where applicable.

 # Port

 When running in the local development environment, crash reports are sent to the locally running Raygun portal via port `24605`.